 There are a number of good commercial-grade organic fertilizers available with suitable and often varied NPK ratings.
 But many people like to mix up a fertilizer recipe themselves from trusted ingredients that answer their soil’s specific needs (soil testing is an important first step).
 And before the gotcha folks start writing in, let’s state this right up front.
 Many of the fertilizers you make for yourself contain ingredients that aren’t really fertilizers, such as peat moss (becoming an environmental no-no) vermiculite, and compost.
 So think of them as recipes for soil amendments… with fertilizer.

-Here’s a recipe from Northwest Garden News (follow the link to get application information):
+Here’s a recipe from Northwest Garden News:

 - 4 measures of canola seed meal or cottonseed meal;

 - 1/2 measure of dolomite lime;

 - 1 measure of bone meal or rock phosphate or high phosphate guano;

 - 1/2 to 1 measure of kelp meal.